sondreb/v.js/README.md

 v.js will only have a basic set of functionality, and you can decide to extend upon that if you want to.
 If you need more features, look elsewhere.

+v.js is optimized for web apps where you can control the software used by users.
+It is not recommended to use v.js. on a web app that are public, as it will only function properly in the most modern browsers.

 v.js is currently in prototype stage and not ready for use.
 Use at your own risk.

 ## Reference v.js